-The Puerto Rico Equal Pay Act (PREPA), passed into law on 8 March 2017, prohibits gender discrimination in compensation.
-PREPA also imposes prohibitions on an employer's ability to inquire about a job applicant's prior salary data, limits restrictions on employee wage discussions and inquiries and imposes related civil damages and penalties.
+The Puerto Rico Equal Pay Act prohibits gender discrimination in compensation.
+It also imposes prohibitions on an employer's ability to inquire about a job applicant's prior salary data, limits restrictions on employee wage discussions and inquiries and imposes related civil damages and penalties.